nix-community/infra/docs/rulebook.md

 > FIXME: changing the rulebook should only be possible from a community vote.

-Changing this rulebook requires a quorum majoriy from the administrators.
+Changing this rulebook requires a quorum majority from the administrators.